kdvolder/spring-boot-docker-fortune-teller/README.md

 In the Boot Dash you can do this by selecting a local app node and clicking on the pencil icon.
 Then type 'local' into the `Profiles` input box.

+Or you can run the apps on the CLI using a command like `./mvnw -Dspring.profiles.active=local spring-boot:run`.